zPalworld/zPalWorld-NetCrack/README.md

 - Max Weight (Only works in SP)
 - Set Catch Rate (Only works in SP)
 - Item Spawner
+- Easy Pal Condensation - Requires only 1 Pal for all upgrade levels

 # Teleporter
 - All Boss Locations